dwalsunny/26-ary-Tree/README.md

   1. You must include the class as: #include "Trie.h"
   2. The class can be declared as: Trie* trie = new Trie();
   3. The interface (members and methods) can be seen in Trie.h header file.

+Improvements:
+  1. Separate the interface and implementation into Trie.h and Trie.cpp files respectivley